 When two people experience irreconcilable differences in a marriage, both parties typically want to complete the divorce process as quickly as possible.
 But this isn’t the case in every relationship.
 Sometimes, one party wants to stay married or delay the process by refusing to participate.
 If your spouse won’t agree to a divorce, there are ways around his refusal.
 In the U.S., no one can keep another person in a marriage.
-Work with a divorce or family law attorney to understand the process for divorce in your county.
+Work with a divorce attorney to understand the process for divorce in your county.

 How to File for Divorce in Colorado